the-radiativity-company/inmates/README.md

 This work is in early stages, so expect more detailed process documentation.

-Each website will require it's own scraper(called spiders in Scrapy, the Python webscrapping framework we're using) of varying complexity.
+Each website will require it's own scraper(called "spiders" in Scrapy--the Python webscrapping framework we're using) of varying complexity.

 # Setup